 - Leonardo da Vinci

-The Varieties of Understanding project will be a three-year initiative based at Fordham University in New York.
+The Varieties of Understanding project is a three-year initiative based at Fordham University in New York. | https://exness.za.com/demo-account

-It will examine the various ways in which human beings understand the world, how these types of understanding might be improved, and how they might be combined to produce an integrated understanding of the world.
+Our project examines the various ways in which human beings understand the world, how these types of understanding might be improved, and how they might be combined to produce an integrated understanding of the world.

-As part of the 3.85 million dollar project, approximately 2 million dollars will be distributed to scholars, including:
+As part of the 4.5 million dollar project, approximately 2.6 million dollars will be distributed to scholars, including:

-Proposals will be due November 1st, 2013
+Proposals were due November 1st, 2013

 — Stephen Grimm